HashBrownCMS/hashbrown-cms/guides/plugins.md

 How to extend HashBrown with further functionality

+## Installing

-In addition to creating your own, HashBrown also has a couple of [official plugins](https://github.com/HashBrownCMS)
+HashBrown has a couple of [official plugins](https://github.com/HashBrownCMS)

+To add a plugin to your instance, just clone it to your `/plugins` folder, execute `npm run build:frontend` and restart HashBrown.

+# Developing

 A plugin's folder structure is like this: